 Many thanks to J.G.
-Harrison and B.J.
-Rick for providing helpful comments on an early version of this manuscript and to C.A.
+Harrison, B.J.
+Rick, and A.L.
+Lewanski for providing helpful comments on early versions of this manuscript, and to C.A.
 Buerkle for inspiring this project during his Computational Biology course at the University of Wyoming.